-Because of our losses in prior periods, we have recorded a valuation allowance offsetting substantially all of our deferred tax assets.
-The ultimate realization of deferred tax assets depends on the generation of future taxable income during the periods in which those temporary differences are deductible.
-Because of our losses in prior periods, management believes that it is more-likely-than-not that we will not realize the benefits of these deductible differences.
-At March 31, 2021, we had \$199.1 million of federal net operating loss carryforwards that expire, if unused, in fiscal years 2031 to 2038, and \$46.8 million of federal net operating loss carryforwards that can be carried forward indefinitely.
-We also had \$165.6 million of state net operating loss carryforwards that expire, if unused, in fiscal years 2022 through 2041.
+Because of our losses in prior periods, we have recorded a valuation allowance offsetting substantially all the Company's deferred tax assets.
+The ultimate realization of deferred tax assets depends on various factors including the generation of taxable income during the future periods in which the underlying temporary differences are deductible.
+At March 31, 2022, we had \$196.3 million of federal net operating loss carryforwards that expire, if unused, in fiscal years 2031 to 2038, and \$42.8 million of federal net operating loss carryforwards that can be carried forward indefinitely.
+We also had \$166.8 million of state net operating loss carryforwards that expire, if unused, in fiscal years 2023 through 2041.